jrnoll/Predicting-the-future-of-Rice-Wheat-or-Corn-Prices/README.md

 Price_corn_ton_inf: Modern price per ton of corn
 Inflation_rate: İnflation rate constantly changes according to prices.

 **Pipeline / Architecture: Which pipeline did you use?
-Which tools?** For this project I will be using pipeline 1.Tools & Technologies
+Which tools?** For this project I will be using pipeline 1.

+Tools & Technologies

     Cloud - Amazon Web Services
     Containerization - Docker